 - Sign a Medical Release Authorization

-For the claim to be processed, you must give the Claims Adminstrator permission to review all medical recods relating to your claims.
+For the claim to be processed, you must give the Claims Adminstrator permission to review all medical records relating to your claim.

 WHAT TO DO WHEN YOU ARE ABLE TO RETURN TO WORK

 - If you return to work within 2 days, a Return to Work notes from a doctor is not required

 - If you are out more than 2 days, you must bring a Return to Work note to your manager/supervisor.

 - Your manager/supervisor is responsible for forwarding the Return to Work note to Risk Management.

 - If your initial Doctor's note provides a Return to Work date, and you return on that date, it is not neccessary to obtain another note from the doctor.

 HOW TO OBTAIN INFORMATION ABOUT YOUR WORKERS' COMPENSATION CLAIM

 Your claim is handled by an outside source, a Third Party Administrator.
 The administrator reviews the Accident/Injury Report, your medical information, and does the actual investigation regarding your injury.
 They will make the initial determination as to your entitlement to compensation and/or medical benefits.